tedmoore/schelp2/docs/Classes/NodeProxy.md

 ### `mold`
 Adjust the proxy to a given rate / numChannels.
-If there are any child proxies that have elastic [#-reshaping](#-reshaping), they are adjusted accordingly.
+If there are any child proxies that have elastic [reshaping](#reshaping), they are adjusted accordingly.
 ```supercollider
 a = NodeProxy(s);
 a.play;